foogod/modgrammar/doc/libref.rst

    .. attribute:: Grammar.grammar_tags

       A list of "tags" to be associated with match result objects produced by this grammar.
-These tags can be used with the :meth:`find_tag` and :meth:`find_tag_all` methods to extract specific elements from a parse tree after a successful match.
+These tags can be used with the :meth:`find` and :meth:`find_all` methods to extract specific elements from a parse tree after a successful match.

    .. attribute:: Grammar.grammar_collapse